 Since 1976, the Hyde Amendment has blocked federal Medicaid funding for abortion services (since 1994, there have been three extremely narrow exceptions: when continuing the pregnancy will endanger the woman’s life, or when the pregnancy results from rape or incest).
 This means Medicaid cannot cover abortion even when a woman’s health is at risk and her doctor recommends she get an abortion.

 When insurance coverage provides for all pregnancy-related health care except abortion, it interferes with the private health decisions that are best left to the woman, her doctor, and her family.
 The Hyde Amendment is a dangerous and unfair policy that lets politicians interfere in a woman’s personal health care decisions.

-Hyde Hurts Low-Income Women
+Hyde Hurts Women on Medicaid

-- If every state expands its Medicaid program, as the Affordable Care Act allows, roughly 4.6 million additional women will be newly eligible for Medicaid coverage.
+15.6 million women (ages 19 to 64) have Medicaid coverage.
+If every state expands its Medicaid program, as the Affordable Care Act allows, about 1.5 million additional women will be newly eligible for Medicaid coverage.